zkmkarlsruhe/lidar/README.md

 # Installation

-This software has been developed for Linux and testet with Ubuntu Mate 20.04.
+This software has been developed for Linux and testet with Ubuntu Mate 20.04 on Desktop, RaspiOS Bullseye on Raspberry Pi 3 and 4, and Debian Buster for RockPi S.

 ## Set up Single Computer Configuration